DavouJ/Name-Sorting-Application/README.md

 This program can be handled from the command line using java commands OR using Maven.
 Using maven will enable you to package and run the program's tests in one line.

 ### Command Line ###
-From the root, navigate to `davousourting` directory:
+From the root, navigate to the `davousourting` directory:
 `\src\main\java\org\davousorting`

 Enter this command: